Best Burp Cloth

-The Copper Pearl cloth was not the first to grab our attention, but after researching and using it alongside the competition, we fell in love.
-It has three layers of fabric, which is less than average.
-However, it offers bulletproof protection thanks to an inner polyester fleece layer that absorbs and wicks away everything.
+Initially, the Copper Pearl cloth did not catch our attention.
+However, after researching and using it alongside the competition, we fell in love.
+It has a simple 3-layer construction, making it a bit thinner than average.
+However, it offers bulletproof protection thanks to a core fleece layer that absorbs and wicks away everything baby can throw your way.
 The outer material is a soft cotton jersey knit that is smooth against baby's face.
-The extra-long and thin shape of this cloth fits well on a shoulder and provides extra coverage down your back without leaving a bunch of fabric to hang over the side of your arm, which also helps it stay put and avoid slippage.
+The extra-long and thin shape of this cloth comfortably fits your shoulder and provides extra coverage down your back without leaving a bunched up fabric on the side.
+This shape also helps it stay put and avoid slippage.

 The Burt's Bees Baby Burp Cloths feels like your favorite perfectly worn-in t-shirt, but softer and thicker.
 These are some of our favorite cloths to keep stashed around the house, as they come in handy almost everywhere you can imagine.
-Although comprised of only two layers, the thick and heavy jersey knit uses organic cotton and is very absorbent.
+Although comprised of only two layers, the thick and heavy organic cotton jersey is highly absorbent.
 Our favorite part is the plush quality of the fabrics.
 The supple fabric is the perfect weight and texture.
-The stitching feels durable, and these cloths wash well with minimal shrinkage.
+The stitching feels durable, and these cloths wash well and shrink minimally.
 We also appreciate that they are organic, making them ideal for eco-minded parents.

-In the beginning, we experienced slow absorption times with this product.
-However, this problem faded with time and multiple trips through the wash.
+In the beginning, the Burt's Bees absorbed very slowly.
+However, this problem quickly faded with time and multiple trips through the wash.
 If you want full absorbency right away, we recommend tossing them in with your regular laundry 2-3 times before their first use.
 We would also prefer the cloths to be a touch longer.
 As is, they are one of the smallest in the review, and we like a little more coverage.
 These few drawbacks are not dealbreakers to us.
 We love using these burp cloths and think you will too.

 The Hudson Baby Flannel is a soft and pliable cloth composed of two panels of fabric sewn together and overlapping in the center.
 It is cozy straight out of the package and gets even softer after washing.
 We appreciate that it is one of the larger cloths in the review, allowing the option to either have extra coverage or fold it for double absorbency.
 One of the best parts about the fabric is the lightning-quick absorbency time.
 You can be sure that it will catch and retain any liquid as soon as it touches the cloth, no more worries about where the goopy mess may trail off to behind your back.